nateaff/legolda/analysis/about.md

 ```
 This builds the website version of the analysis you are reading now.

 There are a few intermediate cached files that are produced by the LDA function.
 These take a long time to run and to re-run you will need to set `from_cache` to `FALSE` in the `perplexity-cv.R` and `train-model.R` files.
 (I might update how this option is changed.)
 This takes 8 hours or so to run on a larger AWS instance.
-You also have the option of passing the `load_data` calls the `sample_data = 1000` parameter to run on a subset of the data.
-The sample number refers to the number of lego sets used to build the models.
+You also have the option of passing the `load_csv` function the `sample_data` parameter to run on a subset of the data LEGO sets.
+The sample number refers to the number of LEGO sets used to build the models.